Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Performance and Complexity Evaluation

-We briefly analyze the per-symbol computational complexity of the proposed detectors.
-For an ISI memory order of $m$, the number of possible ISI states is $2^m$.
-In Soft BA-MAP, each symbol decision requires evaluating two belief-weighted Gaussian mixtures, corresponding to $x=0$ and $x=1$.
-This results in $\mathcal{O}(2^m)$ Gaussian likelihood evaluations per symbol, along with a belief update that also scales as $\mathcal{O}(2^m)$.
-For BA-MAP, the computation of belief-matched mixture moments and the subsequent solution of a scalar MAP threshold equation similarly require $\mathcal{O}(2^m)$ operations per symbol.
-However, BA-MAP has significantly lower constant factors than Soft BA-MAP, since it avoids explicit mixture likelihood evaluations.

-In terms of memory requirements, both methods maintain the forward state belief vector, which requires $\mathcal{O}(2^m)$ memory.
-When the ISI memory order $m$ is not too large ($T_s$ values that are not extremely small), the diffusive channel response can be accurately captured with a limited number of states.
-In our study, we experimented with m values between 5 and 15.
-Under these conditions, the resulting memory and time constraints remain feasible.
-For typical MCvD parameters, the ISI memory order $m$ remains small (e.g., $m \leq 10$), which keeps the belief update and per-symbol detection computationally feasible in practice.
-If the decoder capabilities are further limited, smaller m values can be chosen for the system.

-We benchmark proposed state-aware signal detectors against standard equalization and thresholding approaches commonly used in MCvD.
-The set of baselines includes Fixed Threshold detection, MMSE equalization (receiver-side), and PA (transmitter-side).
-Fixed Threshold applies a single decision boundary regardless of ISI history.
-MMSE is a linear receiver-side equalizer that reduces effective ISI prior to thresholding.
-In contrast, PA is a transmitter-side scheme that changes the emitted molecule count to mitigate average ISI, but it does not incorporate state-dependent noise into the detection rule.
+\eco{We evaluate the proposed state-aware signal detectors against standard equalization and thresholding approaches commonly used in MCvD.
+The set of baselines includes Fixed Threshold detection, PA, MMSE equalization, Genie-MAP, and Viterbi detection.
+Fixed Threshold applies a single decision boundary regardless of ISI history and is optimized offline by threshold sweeping for each $(T_s,\ntx)$.} PA is a Tx-side scheme that adjusts the emitted molecule count to mitigate average ISI, followed by fixed-threshold detection.
+MMSE is a Rx-side linear equalizer that reduces effective ISI prior to thresholding, \eco{but it introduces decision delay and does not explicitly use the state-dependent variance.
+The PA and MMSE baselines are implemented following~\cite{burcu-MTSK} and~\cite{receiver_akan}.
+Genie-MAP assumes knowledge of the true ISI state and applies the corresponding state-dependent MAP decision rule.
+Thus, it is a genie-aided, zero-decision-delay reference for state-aware symbol-wise MAP detection.
+All numerical experiments are performed with a particle-based diffusion simulator.
+For each parameter setting, $10^6$ transmitted bits are simulated and the molecule-count sequences are result of particle trajectories, while the Gaussian likelihoods described in Section~\ref{section_system_model} are used only inside the analytical detector metrics.}

+We briefly analyze the per-symbol complexity of the proposed detectors.
+For an ISI memory order $m$, the state space has size $2^m$.
+Soft BA-MAP evaluates two belief-weighted Gaussian mixtures, \eco{one for each $x\in\{0,1\}$, and performs the belief update, and both steps scale as $\mathcal{O}(2^m)$ per symbol.
+BA-MAP also scales as $\mathcal{O}(2^m)$ because it computes belief-matched moments before solving a scalar MAP threshold equation, but it has} lower constant factors since it avoids explicit mixture-likelihood evaluations. \eco{Viterbi has comparable state scaling, but additionally requires survivor storage and traceback delay, while MMSE introduces delay through its linear equalization structure.
+In contrast, BA-MAP and Soft BA-MAP make immediate causal symbol decisions.}